What is a Kerberoasting attack?

 A few things to keep in mind:

 - The SPN can be linked to either a host-based or domain user account.
 Host-based SPNs are not vulnerable to Kerberoasting attacks because the password is a long, complex key that is refreshed every 30 days or less.
-These intricate, random passwords are difficult to crack even with advanced cracking tools and brute force techniques.
+These complex, random passwords are difficult to crack even with advanced cracking tools and brute force techniques.
 User account SPN passwords, on the other hand, are selected by humans and therefore often subject to the same vulnerabilities of any other manually created passwords.
 This is to say that the SPN password may be considered weak, common, outdated, recycled or reused.
 Advanced tools can often crack these passwords in a matter of hours.

 - Kerberoasting attacks also exploit an architecture flaw, in that any authenticated domain user can initiate a TGS request for any service on the network.
 The domain controller that is the recipient of the request typically does not check to see if the user is authorized to access this service.
 The service itself enforces access rights, which creates a loophole by which an offline attack can occur.